 — Church Fuel (@ChurchFuel) September 15, 2017

-I hope you join us at Church Fuel One, but even if you don’t…I want you become a life-long learner.
+I hope you join us in the Church Fuel Family, but even if you don’t…I want you to become a life-long learner.
 Here are three important things about learning from others without just copying what they do.

 #1 – You can’t import vision.